dalazaro-challenges/acme-pizza/README.md

 The app also has three separate views, once for each employee type in the company.
 The `Cashier` can input new orders into the database.
 The `Baker` can view a list of orders, and can edit the status of the order or cancel it entirely.
 The `Manager` can also view a list of the order history.
 The `Baker` and `Manager` views use the same partial `ordertable`, but the list is arranged differently for each user: the `Baker` list is filtered by pickup time (earliest pickup up top) while the `Manager` view is filtered by the time the order was placed.

-Due to the difficulty of properly downgrading Ruby and Rails locally (i.e. not just in the Gemfile), I initially built the app in a separate GitHub repo using Rails 5.1 and Ruby 2.4.2.
+Due to the difficulty of properly downgrading Ruby and Rails locally (i.e. not just in the Gemfile), I initially built the app in a [separate GitHub repo](https://github.com/dalazaro-challenges/pizza) using Rails 5.1 and Ruby 2.4.2.
 I then migrated my MVC into this repo once I had learned how to properly configure Ruby 2.3.4 and Rails 4.2.8 onto my local machine using rvm.
-I used these versions of Ruby and Rails at the recommendation of GitHub, who warned me about security issues in earlier versions.
+I used these specific versions of Ruby and Rails at the recommendation of GitHub, who warned me about security issues in earlier versions.

 ## Future Development
 * Use bCrypt for auth login, and set up accounts for each person who worked at the pizzeria.